-In Fig.2 point P is the same point P in Fig.1 where both $\sigma_i$ and $\sigma{ij}$ coexist and the plane in Fig.2 is the same plane

-For any second order stress tensor, $\sigma{ji}$ there are three $(P_1P_2P_3)$ in Fig.1.
-Unlike the stress ellipsoid, the stress mutually orthogonal directions ("eigenvectors") and their quadric surface has two properties of importance in corresponding magnitudes ("eigenvalues") where the shear visualizing the state of stress [Frederick and Chang, (1972)]:
+In Fig.2 point P is the same point P in Fig.1 where both σ_i and σ{ij} coexist and the plane in Fig.2 is the same plane $(P_1P_2P_3)$ in Fig.1.
+Unlike the stress ellipsoid, the stress quadric surface has two properties of importance in visualizing the state of stress [Frederick and Chang, (1972)]:

 - 1. Let P be the center of the ellipsoid and Q be any point on the stress quadric surface and the distance PQ = r.
-The normal stress at P, acting in the direction PQ is inversely proportional to $r^2$ . - 2.
-The stress vector, $\sigma{i}$ , acting across the area of plane that is normal to PQ, is parallel to the line, $\partial F/\partial \xi{i}$ , which acts normal to the stress quadric surface at Q.
+The normal stress at P, acting in the direction PQ is inversely proportional to r^2 . - 2.
+The stress vector, $\sigma{i,}$ acts across the area of a plane that is normal to PQ and is parallel to the line, $\partial F/\partial \xi{i}$, which acts normal to the stress quadric surface at Q.

-Figure 2: Stress quadric surface at P is aligned along the principal axes, $\xi_i$ , and shows only a portion of the ellipsoid.
+Figure 2: Stress quadric surface at P is aligned along the principal axes, ξ_i , and shows only a portion of the ellipsoid.

-The first property is exactly the inverse of the more commonly used stress ellipsoid and consequently the shape of the stress quadric surface can be intuitively misleading; the square of the length of the principal axes are inversely proportional to the principal stresses, whereas the stress ellipsoid visually represents the largest eigenvalue along the major principle axis and the smallest along the minor axis.
+The first property is exactly the inverse of the more commonly used stress ellipsoid and consequently the shape of the stress quadric surface can be intuitively misleading.
+The square of the length of the principal axes is inversely proportional to the principal stresses, whereas the stress ellipsoid visually represents the largest eigenvalue along the major principle axis and the smallest along the minor axis.

 The second property visualizes all possible orientations of the first order stress tensor.
-All line segments that are normal to the stress quadric surface at point Q are also parallel to the first order stress tensor acting at point P, on a plane pointing in the direction $n_i$ which intersects the stress quadric surface at point Q, whereas the line segments acting normal to the stress ellipsoid surface have no physical significance.
+All line segments that are normal to the stress quadric surface at point Q are also parallel to the first order stress tensor acting at point P on a plane pointing in the direction n_i which intersects the stress quadric surface at point Q, whereas the collection of line segments acting normal to the stress ellipsoid surface have no physical significance.
 Unlike the stress ellipsoid, the stress quadric surface is also a tensor equation and enjoys the property of invariance and arbitrary transformations.
 Here the arbitrary transformation can be visualized as the collection of all line segments acting normal to the stress quadric surfaces.